cmontans/gps-tracker-client/README.md

 #### Group Horn
 - Press "📢 Bocina Grupal" to send an audio alert to all group members
 - Must be actively tracking to use
-- Plays a distinctive dual-tone horn sound (220Hz + 330Hz sawtooth waves)
+- Plays a distinctive horn sound on all devices in the group
-- 1.5-second duration with fade-out for realistic car horn effect
-- Uses Web Audio API for cross-browser compatibility
-- Sender's name displayed in notification on receiving devices

 ### Settings
 Access settings via "⚙️ Ajustes":